sekoyo/react-image-crop/README.md

 If true is passed then selection can't be disabled if the user clicks outside the selection area.

+#### disabled (optional)

+If true then the user cannot modify or draw a new crop.
+A class of `ReactCrop--disabled` is also added to the container for user styling.

 #### onChange(crop) (optional)

 A callback which happens for every change of the crop (i.e. many times as you are dragging/resizing).
 Passes the current crop state object.